 Also accepted all year round:

-The Journal is always looking for papers and paper proposals, even if not related to its Yearly Theme!
+The Journal is always looking for papers and proposals, even if not related to its Yearly Theme!
 All areas of philosophy are welcome.
 Any format of SF story (short story, novel, movie, TV series, interactive) may be addressed.
 Papers must develop a philosophical idea in an original direction (i.e., not merely illustrate a well-known philosophical concept).
-The Journal accepts papers year-round.
+See Guidelines for Authors for more information.

 NEW: Response Essays